geetarista/fondu/README.md

 You can pass Fondu a few flags to override settings:

-`d` Overrides the directory to store data.
+`-d` Overrides the directory to store data.
 Default: `data`

-`p` The port for Fondu to listen on.
-Default: 3638
+`-p` The port for Fondu to listen on.
+Default: `3638`

-`m` The pypi mirror to use.
-Default: http://pypi.python.org
+`-m` The pypi mirror to use.
+Default: `http://pypi.python.org`

+Example:

+`fondu -d /data/fondu -p 8363 -m http://pypi.example.com`

 ## Uploading